threefoldtecharchive/info_manual3/wiki/explorer/explorer_graphql_intro.md

 - [Testnet GraphQL](https://graphql.test.grid.tf/graphql)
 - Mainnet GraphQL - not yet live

-> TODO: more info about graphql
+The GraphQL interface used to query TF-Chain is the one offered by [Subsquid](https://docs.subsquid.io/).
+See more info on supported queries [here](https://docs.subsquid.io/queries).

 !!!include:explorer_toc